mjambon/dutop/README.md

 dutop is a command-line utility that scans the file system from a given root path and reports any the file or directory that occupies more than 5% of the space.
+It answers the question:

+> Which single file or directory should I remove to reclaim significant
+> storage space?

 Example
 --